ISNing/CMakePlugin/README.md

 You can define properties in different scopes such as `cmake` block, `CMakeProject` block or`CMakeTarget` block, and finally when it's going to build, the properties will be merged together.

-The preset functions like `androidX64()` will return a target with some default properties for crosscompiling, and there's also different requirements for different target.
+The preset functions like `androidX64.ndk()` will return a target with some default properties for crosscompiling using Android NDK toolchains, and there's also different toolchain specified presets for different target.

-For example, `androidX64()` will require `ndk` and/or other related properties.
+And for different presets, there are still some properties needs to be manually filled For example, `androidX64()` will require `ndk` and/or other related properties.

 And for all the properties, there are several stub strings that will be replaced by the plugin: